 In real life, the numbers never work out that cleanly, but the theory remains the same, and that’s why bookmakers will always be aiming to get even money on both sides of a bet.
 There is no risk to them that way.
 They simply pay the winners from the money bet by the losers and pocket the vig.

 However, if a lot more money is being bet on heads than tails, the sportsbook is at risk of losing money.
 If heads wins, the book won’t have enough money from the tails bettors to pay out the heads bettors.
 (If tails wins, the book will get a windfall, but they’d rather have the safety of a smaller, guaranteed profit.)
-That’s why, in such circumstances, sportsbooks will shorten head’s odds to -120, and increase the odds for tails proportionately to +100; this will make future bettors more likely to put money on tails, reducing the sportsbook’s risk while keeping the overround percentages near the same.
+That’s why, in such circumstances, sportsbooks will shorten head’s odds to -120.
+Simulatenously, they will increase the odds for tails proportionately to +100.
+This will make future bettors more likely to put money on tails.
+Subsequently, this reduces the sportsbook’s risk while keeping the overround percentages near the same.